Miss France

-Miss France is a French national beauty pageant, held annually in December.
+Miss France is a national beauty pageant in France held annually in December.
 The competition was first held in 1920, and has been organized continuously since 1947.
 The trademark for the pageant is owned by the company Miss France SAS, and is a subsidiary of Endemol Shine France.
-The competition is aired on TF1.
+The competition is currently aired on TF1.

-Miss France was first organized in 1920, under the name La plus belle femme de France (The most beautiful woman of France), and was held for one additional year before being abandoned until 1927.
-That year, the competition was rebranded into Miss France, and was held annually until 1940, due to World War II.
+The Miss France pageant was first organized in 1920, under the name La plus belle femme de France (The most beautiful woman of France), and was held for one additional year before being abandoned until 1927.
+That year, the competition was rebranded into Miss France, and was held annually until it was disrupted in 1940, due to World War II.
 In 1947, following the end of the war, the competition was revived and has been held annually since.
 In 1954, Guy Lévy founded the Miss France Committee (comité Miss France) to organize the competition.
 Geneviève de Fontenay took over the Miss France Committee in 1981, until departing in 2007.
 Following the departure of de Fontenay, Sylvie Tellier served as the national director of Miss France until August 2022, when she was replaced by Cindy Fabre.
 In October 2021, Alexia Laroche-Joubert was announced as the new president of the Miss France Committee, working alongside Tellier and later Fabre.
+In March 2023, Frédéric Gilbert, a longtime producer of Miss France, was appointed by Laroche-Joubert as director-general.
+Laroche-Joubert departed from the Miss France Committee in December 2023, and was replaced by Gilbert.
+Fabre later departed as well in January 2025.

 Contestants of Miss France must meet a number of eligibility requirements and first win a regional title which qualifies them for the national competition, representing their region.
-A number of these regions also organize local competitions corresponding with cities and departments within the region, which must be won first before one can compete in the regional competition.
+A number of these regions also organize local competitions corresponding with cities and departments within the region, which must be won first before one can progress to competing in the regional competition.
 The winner of Miss France resides in Paris during her year of reign in a rent-free apartment, in addition to winning a number of additional prizes and sponsorship deals while receiving a monthly salary.
 Typically, the winner represents France at either Miss Universe or Miss World, while her first runner-up competes at the other pageant.
 In some instances, the predecessor of the reigning titleholder would compete at the other pageant or the two would switch years in order to avoid any scheduling conflicts between their assigned international pageant and the next Miss France competition.

-The current Miss France is Indira Ampiot, who was crowned on 17 December 2022 at Miss France 2023.
-She had previously been crowned Miss Guadeloupe 2022, and is the fourth woman from Guadeloupe to win the title.
+The current Miss France is Angélique Angarni-Filopon, who was crowned on 14 December 2024 at Miss France 2025.
+She had previously been crowned Miss Martinique 2024, and is the first woman from Martinique to win the title.